crazcalm/book_ideas/my_books/practical_sorting_book/src/chapter_1.md

 To make this process easier to understand, we will implement one trait at a time and, once the implementation is finished, we will remove that trait from the derived list.

-If you recall, The Ord Trait is a super requires the Eq Trait and the PartialOrd trait to be implement for our struct.
+If you recall, The Ord Trait is a super requires the Eq Trait and the PartialOrd (Note: also a super trait the requires PartialEq...) trait to be implement for our struct.
 The Eq Trait is also a super trait that requires the PartialEq trait to be implemented.
 We will start our implementation from the PartialEq trait.

 The PartialEq trait has one required method and that is the `eq` method where we compare one instance of our struct to another instance of our struct and return a boolean to denote whether or not they are eqaul.